broisnischal/premierclassapk/README.md

 ## Details

+## [LIVE AT](https://premierroutineapi.herokuapp.com/) also check the release of the application in my repo !

 This is the application to join the zoom online class by the application . of premier college of new-baneshwor,kathmandu where currently i study !